TekulaChandana/mern-practice/README.md

 ## ⚖️ License

 This repository is for **educational and personal use only**.
-The original tutorial content belongs to **Coding by Prashant Sir**.
+The original tutorial content belongs to **Complete Coding by Prashant Sir**.
 No copyright infringement is intended.